-- 68% of Americans say they are optimistic about the next six months and the United States’ ability to find a treatment or vaccine, reopen the economy and resume normal activities — down from 76% in June.
+- 67% of Americans say they are optimistic about the next 6 months and the United States’ ability to find a treatment or vaccine, reopen the economy and resume normal activities — down from 76% in June.

 Coronavirus Surveys Show a Nation Changed

-The COVID-19 pandemic has thrown American life into chaos and, over the last several weeks, Consumer Brands’ weekly coronavirus survey has proven that this new normal is anything but.Download
+The COVID-19 pandemic has thrown American life into chaos and, over the last several weeks, Consumer Brands’ coronavirus surveys have proven that this new normal is anything but.Learn More

 What Keeps CEOs Up at Night?